 History of the Department

 The Department of Biochemistry originated as part of the Department of Physiology in the University of Otago Medical School.
-Biochemistry was a rapidly-growing field, and in 1949 it split from Physiology to become an independent department with Norman Edson as inaugural professor.
+Biochemistry grew rapidly, and in 1949 it split from Physiology to become an independent department with Norman Edson as inaugural professor.